commonmark/commonmark-spec/README.md

 ==========

-CommonMark is a [specification of Markdown syntax][the spec], together with BSD3-licensed implementations (`cmark`) in C and JavaScript.
+CommonMark is a [specification of Markdown syntax][the spec], together with BSD3-licensed implementations in C and JavaScript.

 The implementations
 -------------------